Ballot Security Task Force: 1982 lawsuit and consent decree

 A civil lawsuit was filed after the election by the DNC, which alleged that the RNC had violated the Voting Rights Act and engaged in illegal harassment and voter intimidation.
 The suit was settled in 1982, when the Republican National Committee and New Jersey Republican State Committee, instead of a trial, signed a consent decree in U.S. District Court saying that they would not allow tactics that could intimidate Democratic voters, though they did not admit any wrongdoing.
 The case and ensuing decree were supervised by District Court Judge Dickinson R. Debevoise for the ensuing 34 years.

 The consent decree, entered on November 1, 1982, prevented the Republican Party "from engaging in activities that suppress the vote, particularly when it comes to minority voters."
 It also barred the wearing of armbands at polling places.
 Under the consent decree "the Republican party organizations agreed to allow a federal court to review proposed 'ballot security' programs, including any proposed voter caging."
-The consent decree was set to expire in December 2017.
+The consent decree expired in December 2017.
 A successor consent decree, applying to several states, was entered on July 27, 1987.